mitbailey/meb/README.md

    - Displays filename, line number, and function name.
    - Does not support MEB colors.
  - t
-   - Displays current system time to minute accuracy.
+   - Displays current system time to second accuracy.
    - Supports MEB colors.

  and `<suffix>` is: